Jefferson L. Ghrist: In the legislature

 On October 29, 2013, Ghrist filed paperwork to run for election to one of the three District 36 seats in the House of Delegates.
 In the primary, he edged out incumbent delegate Michael D. Smigiel Sr. with 17 percent of the vote and by a margin of 144 votes, and went on to win the general election with 24.1 percent of the vote.
 Ghrist was sworn in on January 14, 2015, and is the first state delegate from Caroline County since Robert Thornton in 1994.

-He has served as a member of the Appropriations Committee during his entire tenure, and as deputy minority whip from 2019 to 2021, and as the minority parliamentarian since 2022.
+Ghrist has served as a member of the Appropriations Committee during his entire tenure.
+He also served as a deputy minority whip from 2019 to 2021, and as the minority parliamentarian since 2022.
+In January 2026, House Speaker Joseline Peña-Melnyk named Ghrist as the co-chair of the newly-created Rural Caucus, alongside Democrat Natalie Ziegler.

 Political positions

 Ghrist is a fiscal conservative who supports limited government and increasing state funding to local jurisdictions while reducing taxes.
 During his tenure as county commissioner, he voted to cut Caroline County's budget by thirteen percent by reducing payrolls and employee pensions.